solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 penalties.
 Testing should be performed.

 Data can be encrypted during transit using SSL/TLS and is enabled by default.
-As previously discussed, it may be necessary to [modify your applications] to support this change and also configure the appropriate TLS validation settings.
+As previously discussed, it may be necessary to [modify the applications] to support this change and also configure the appropriate TLS validation settings.
 It is possible to allow insecure connections for legacy applications or enforce a minimum TLS version for connections